Updated on October 2nd, 2024 by Felix Martinez

 It is also important to note that Timbercreek Financial is sensitive to the yield curve.
 When the risk of an upcoming recession increases, short-term interest rates exceed long-term interest rates.
 In such a case, the profit margin of Timbercreek Financial in new loans is essentially eliminated.
 This is exactly what the company is experiencing right now.

-In reference to the valuation, Timbercreek Financial is currently trading for 12.1 times its earnings per share in the last 12 months.
+In reference to the valuation, Timbercreek Financial is currently trading for 11.3 times its earnings per share in the last 12 months.
 Given the volatile performance record of the company, we assume a fair price-to-earnings ratio of 12.0 for the stock.
-Therefore, the current earnings multiple is marginally higher than our assumed fair price-to-earnings ratio.
-If the stock trades at its fair valuation level in five years, it will incur a marginal -0.2% annualized drag in its returns.
+Therefore, the current earnings multiple is marginally lower than our assumed fair price-to-earnings ratio.
+If the stock trades at its fair valuation level in five years, it will incur a marginal 0.2% annualized headwind in its returns.

-Taking into account the flat earnings per share over the next five years, the 8.9% current dividend yield and a -0.2% annualized contraction of valuation level, Timbercreek Financial could offer a 7.4% average annual total return over the next five years.
+Taking into account the flat earnings per share over the next five years, the 8.5% current dividend yield, and a 0.2% annualized expansion of valuation level, Timbercreek Financial could offer an 8.7% average annual total return over the next five years.
 This is a decent expected return, but we would require a higher return to recommend buying this volatile stock.
 Therefore, investors should wait for a significantly lower entry point.

 Final Thoughts

-Timbercreek Financial is offering an exceptionally high dividend yield of 8.9% and pays its dividends on a monthly basis.
-As a result, it may entice some income-oriented investors.
+Timbercreek Financial offers an exceptionally high dividend yield of 8.5% and pays its dividends monthly, which may entice some income-oriented investors.

 However, the company has a payout ratio of 106% while it is vulnerable to a potential recession as well as the inversion of the yield curve of interest rates.
 Therefore, the dividend of Timbercreek Financial is far from safe.